MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-dynamic-worksheet.md

    > [!div class="mx-imgBorder"]
    > ![Select columns to export](media/open-dynamic-worksheet-1.png "*Select columns to export**")

-4. In most cases, the .xlsx file is automatically saved to the downloads folder on your computer or you may need to save the file.
+4. When the download is complete, navigate to the location of the downloaded file.

    > [!NOTE]
-   > If you open the file without saving, you will get this error: **Excel cannot open or save any more documents because there is not enough available memory or disk space.**
+   > When you download a worksheet it should automatically save to your computer.
+However, if it doesn't then make sure that you save it before you open and edit it.
+Otherwise, you might get this error message:**Excel cannot open or save any more documents because there is not enough available memory or disk space.**
    >
    > To fix the issue:
    >